Managing emotions mindfully

 Have you ever been told you were acting unreasonably or you blew things out of proportion?

-We are taught to express our happy feelings and at the same time suppress feelings like anger or sadness.
-From childhood we are asked to stop crying and smile more because that is acceptable behavior.
+We are taught to express our happy feelings but at the same time we are told to suppress feelings of anger or sadness.
+From our childhood we are asked to stop crying and smile more, mostly because that is believed to be socially acceptable behavior.

 So how do we experience our emotions in a way that helps us to cope better?